 Once you move beyond cost-based pricing and billable hours, there are many ways to increase your income.

-One of them is to increase your coaching package price, and the good news is that this is easy!
+One of them is to increase your coaching package price; the good news is that this is easy!

 Here are a few ways you can raise your coaching prices by adding more “building blocks” to your signature program, which will ultimately deliver more value to your clients: